 Original laser detectors had short ranges less than .25 miles.
 The laser detector becomes less accurate as the distance increases since the light path widens from a pencil width beam to over 3 feet in diameter.

-Light pulses from police laser detectors aren’t detectible with standard radar detecting equipment, so driver detection of police lasers was developed fast.
-The original laser detector’s limitations were almost like starting over in the 1950’s with similar radar detector limitations.
+Light pulses from police laser detectors are not detectible with standard radar detecting equipment, so driver detection of police lasers was developed fast.
+The original laser detector's limitations were almost like starting over from the 1950's with similar radar sensor limitations.

-Laser detector guns, just like original radar detectors, may not be used in moving vehicles.
-That may be an archaic limitation, but laser detectors have increased detection response by operating in the 90 GHz range, much higher than Super-Wide Ka-Band radar detectors.
+Laser detector guns, exactly like original radar detectors, might not be used in moving vehicles.
+That could be an archaic limitation, but laser sensors have increased detection reaction by working in the 90 GHz range, much higher than Super-Wide Ka-Band radar detectors.

 Two industries spawned:

-Police radar and laser detection guns verified speeding drivers.
+Police radar and laser detection firearms verified speeding drivers.

-Driver “anti” radar and laser detection devices warned of nearby police detection use.
+Driver"anti" radar and laser detection devices warned of local police detection usage.

-As police obtained more sophisticated speed detection devices, so too did the anti-detection market develop.
+As police got more sophisticated speed detection devices, so too did the anti-detection market grow.

 Can a Radar and Laser detector be detected when in use?

-Hardware detection technology wasn’t just on the side of the speeder.
-Radar and Laser “detector detection” devices were now being developed for use by police officers to warn the police that a driver was being warned about them.
-These devices identified a driver with a radar or laser detector in use.
+Hardware detection technology was not only on the side of the speeder.
+Radar and Laser"sensor detection" devices were being developed for use by police officers to warn the authorities that a driver was being warned of them.
+These devices identified a motorist using a laser or radar sensor being used.

-Obviously, this would have no use without laws that made the outcome beneficial to the police officer.
-So enacted laws gave police added power to stop speeders mostly who believed they were now “police-proof.”
+Obviously, this would not have any usage without laws that made the outcome beneficial to the police officer.
+So enacted legislation gave police additional power to stop speeders mainly who thought they were now"police-proof."

-Police proof drivers are dangerous because he believes he is invincible and invisible.
-These people take so much for granted that they cause accidents from their inattentiveness alone.
+Police proof drivers are dangerous because he thinks he's invincible and invisible.
+These people today take so much for granted that they cause injuries from their inattentiveness alone.

 Can a Radar or Laser gun be jammed?

-As police detection devices increased in frequency and distance, it was clear that technology and laws had to adapt to stop the cat and mouse chase.
+As authorities detection apparatus increased in frequency and space, it was clear that laws and technology had to accommodate to stop the cat and mouse chase.
 Signal jammers were developed to send out radio signals that mimicked enough interference and returned false readings.

-The laws change, but California, Minnesota, Nebraska, Oklahoma, Virginia, Utah and Washington D.C. all have laws that restrict the use of radar and laser detector jamming devices.
+The laws vary, but California, Minnesota, Nebraska, Oklahoma, Virginia, Utah and Washington D.C. have laws that limit the use of radar and laser sensor jamming devices.

-Is It Illegal To Sell These Devices In The United States?
+Is It Illegal To Sell These Devices In the USA?

-Companies that sell this equipment state that the police cannot detect specific anti-detection equipment, so it’s the driver’s responsibility to follow state laws.
-There’s no great wisdom required to understand how the product is being developed, sold and used to skirt the laws.
+Companies that sell this equipment state that the authorities can't detect specific anti-detection gear, so it is the driver's responsibility to follow state laws.
+There is no great wisdom needed to understand how the merchandise is being developed, sold and used to skirt regulations.